4 COVID-19 Financial Scams That Target Gen Z

 The Federal Trade Commission (FTC) and the U.S. Food & Drug Administration (FDA) issued consumer warnings about fake websites and emails that promote bogus COVID products.
 Home test kits.
 Cure medications.
 Bogus social media ads and messages touting these products can be masked to appear to come from friends, Fegurgur said.

 To help protect themselves, young people should observe recommendations from trusted sources.
-Here are five from the Federal Communications Commision (FCC):
+Here are five from the Federal Communications Commission (FCC):

 - Don’t respond to unknown or suspicious calls or texts.